Federated Learning Meets Multi-objective Optimization: Experiments

-\paragraph{Robustness.} We discussed earlier in \S\ref{sec:tech} that the gradient normalization and MGDA’s built-in robustness allow \fedMGDAn{} to combat against certain adversarial attacks in practical \FL deployment.
+We discussed earlier in \S\ref{sec:tech} that the gradient normalization and MGDA’s built-in robustness allow \fedMGDAn{} to combat against certain adversarial attacks in practical \FL deployment.
 We now empirically evaluate the robustness of \fedMGDAn{} against these attacks.
 We run various \FL algorithms in the presence of a single malicious user who aims to manipulate the system by inflating its loss.
-We consider an adversarial setting where the attacker participates in each communication round and inflates its loss function by (i) adding a bias to it, or (ii) multiplying it by a scaling factor, termed the \textit{bias} and \textit{scaling} attack, resp.
-In the first experiment, we simulate a bias attack on Adult dataset by adding a constant bias to the underrepresented user, i.e. the \texttt{PhD} domain, since it's more natural for such a user to cheat the system.
+We consider an adversarial setting where the attacker participates in each communication round and inflates its loss function by (i) adding a bias to it, or (ii) multiplying it by a scaling factor, termed the \textit{bias} and \textit{scaling} attack, respectively.
+In the first experiment, we simulate a bias attack on the Adult dataset by adding a constant bias to the underrepresented user, i.e. the \texttt{PhD} domain, since it's more natural to expect an attacker to be consisted of a small number of users.
 In this setup, the worst performance we can get is bounded by training the model using \texttt{PhD} data \emph{only}.
 Results under the bias attack are presented in \Cref{figure:attack} (Left); also see \Cref{sec:bias_attack} for more results.
 We observe that \afl and \qffl perform slightly better than \fedMGDAn{} without the attack; however, their performances deteriorate to a level close to the worst case scenario under the attack.
-In contrast, \fedMGDAn{} is not affected by the attack with any bias, which empirically supports our claim in \S\ref{sec:tech}. \Cref{figure:attack}~(Right) shows the results of different algorithms on CIFAR-10 with and without an adversarial scaling.
+In contrast, \fedMGDAn{} is not affected by the attack with any bias, which empirically supports our claim in \S\ref{sec:tech}.
+Note that we did not include \FA in this comparison since from its definition it is clear that \FA, like \FMp, is not affected by the bias attack. \Cref{figure:attack}~(Right) shows the results of different algorithms on CIFAR-10 with and without an adversarial scaling.
 As mentioned earlier, \qffl{} with gradient normalization is highly unstable particularly under the scaling attack, so we did not include its result here.
-From \Cref{figure:attack}~(Right) it is immediate to see that (i) the scaling attack affects all algorithms that do not employ gradient normalization; (ii) \qffl{} is the most affected under this attack; (iii) surprisingly, \fedMGDAn{} and, to a lesser extent, \fedMGDAproxn{} actually converge to slightly better Pareto solutions.
+From \Cref{figure:attack}~(Right) it is immediate to see that (i) the scaling attack affects all algorithms that do not employ gradient normalization; (ii) \qffl{} is the most affected under this attack; (iii) surprisingly, \fedMGDAn{} and, to a lesser extent, \fedMGDAproxn{} actually converge to slightly better Pareto solutions, compared to their own results under no scaling attack.
 The above results empirically verify the robustness of \fedMGDAn{} under perhaps the most common \emph{bias} and \emph{scaling} attacks.